Monoid Embeddings of Symmetric Varieties: Introduction

-We structured our paper as follows.
-In Section~\ref{S:Preliminaries}, we recall some well-known facts from the representation theory of semisimple linear groups, in particular, the theory of weights.
-Also in the same section, we review the basics of the theory of linear algebraic monoids and review the convex geometry of a maximal tori in the monoid.
-In Section~\ref{S:Special}, after recalling the theory of root system related to symmetric varieties, we prove our first main result, Theorem~\ref{T:extension of involution}.
-The definition of a special compactification and its basic properties are given in Section~\ref{S:Compactifications}.
-In Section~\ref{S:Borel}, we obtain the characterization of the parametrizing sets of Borel orbits in the embeddings that are mentioned earlier.
-In particular we prove our Theorem~\ref{T:Corollary} as a corollary of the related result which describes the set of Borel orbits in $M_Q$.
-We close our paper with some final remarks in Section~\ref{S:Final}.
+We conclude our introduction by giving a brief overview of our article.
+In Section~\ref{S:Preliminaries}, we set our notation and review some facts from the theory of linear algebraic monoids and the representation theory of reductive algebraic groups.
+In Section~\ref{S:Special}, we prove our second main result, Theorem~\ref{T:extension of involution}.
+In Section~\ref{S:Borel}, we characterize the parametrizing sets of Borel orbits in $\overline{P}$.
+In particular we prove our Theorem~\ref{T:Corollary} in Section~\ref{S:Borel}.
+Finally, we close our paper with some remarks in Section~\ref{S:Final}.

-\textbf{Acknowledgement.} The authors thank the anonymous referee for her/his comments and suggestions which improved the quality of the paper drastically.
-The first author is partially supported by the Louisiana Board of Regents Research and Development Grant 549941C1 and by the N.S.A.
-Grant H98230-14-1-0142.